CEN-DAMS/GatorFinder/Sprint3.md

   - Purpose: Handles POST requests to add a new event.
   - Workflow:
     - Decodes the incoming JSON payload into an Event model.
+      - Incoming JSON payload should be in the following format (where "" delineates a 64 character string that may be empty):
+      ```
+      {
+        "created": "",
+        "endDate": "",
+        "endTime": "",
+        "eventdescription": "",
+        "eventname": "",
+        "image": "",
+        "startDate": "",
+        "startTime": "",
+        "username": ""
+      }
+      ```
     - Opens a connection to the AWS MySQL database.
     - Prepares an INSERT SQL statement and executes it using the data from the payload.
     - Returns a JSON response with a success message if the insertion succeeds, or an error message otherwise.